The cost of both cremation and burial funerals in the UK…

-A funeral is a formal gathering of family and friends who wish to say goodbye to someone who’s passed away.
+A funeral is a formal gathering of family and friends who wish to say a final goodbye to someone who’s passed away.

-In the UK, most funerals are still traditional and include a procession, hearse, pallbearers, and a ceremony held at a crematorium or place of worship.
+In the UK, most funerals have a traditional structure, and include an officiant or celebrant-led ceremony at a crematorium chapel or place of worship.

 Usually, a funeral director is appointed by the bereaved family to help arrange and conduct a funeral.